United States Department of Education: Second Trump administration

-In March 2025, President Donald Trump signed an executive order which would begin the dismantling of the Department of Education, seeking to fulfill decades of conservative ambition to eliminate the agency, but raising new questions for public schools and parents.
-The White House earlier said the agency would continue to oversee "critical function" like student loans.
+In March 2025, Trump signed an executive order which would begin the dismantling of the Department of Education, seeking to fulfill decades of conservative ambition to eliminate the agency.
+The Office of Educational Technology was eliminated at this time.
+The White House earlier said the agency would continue to oversee "critical functions" like student loans.
 In April 2025, Linda McMahon announced that the Department of Education would resume garnishment of the wages of student debtors whose loans are in default.

 Republican attempts to close the agency date back to the 1980s.
-Partisanship over the department has been rife since the start, from progressive-leaning teachers' unions who organized against President George W. Bush's "No Child Left Behind" policies, to conservative Republican presidential candidates in 2016 who ran against the Common Core standards elevated by President Barack Obama's "Race to the Top" program.
-Closing efforts gained critical momentum during the coronavirus pandemic, after a parental rights movement grew out of a backlash to school shutdowns.
+Partisanship over the department has been rife since the start, from progressive-leaning teachers' unions who organized against President George W. Bush's "No Child Left Behind" policies to conservative Republican presidential candidates in 2016 who ran against the Common Core standards elevated by President Barack Obama's "Race to the Top" program.
+Efforts to close the department gained critical momentum during the coronavirus pandemic when a parental rights movement grew out of a backlash to school shutdowns.
 There was also opposition to progressive policies that promoted certain education standards and inclusive policies for LGBTQ students which, it was contended, undermined parental rights.

 Project 2025, a Heritage Foundation policy plan, deals heavily with the closure of the Department of Education, mass privatization of public schools, and ending subsidized and free school lunches.
 Project 2025 also seeks to create a conservative school curriculum for all public schools.
 The plan also includes provisions for the layoffs of millions of public employed teachers.
 Trump's second term policies have been compared to Project 2025.